Clean Slate (TV series): Development

 The series was originally announced by Peacock in January 2020 with Laverne Cox and George Wallace starring in leading roles.
 Cox and Wallace are the creators and executive producers of the series with Dan Ewen.
 Ewen serves as a showrunner of the series with executive producer Simran Baidwan.
 Norman Lear executive produced via his Act III Productions, along with Brent Miller.
 It was one of the last series produced by Norman Lear prior to his death in 2023.
 Paul Hilepo is a producer of the series.
 Nisha Ganatra directed the series pilot.

-In February 2021, the series moved to IMDB TV (now known as Amazon Freevee).
+In February 2021, the series moved to IMDb TV (now known as Amazon Freevee).
 In September 2022, Amazon Freevee gave the series order.
-On December 2024, the series was announced to be moving from Amazon Freevee to Amazon Prime Video.
+In December 2024, the series was announced to be moving from Amazon Freevee to Amazon Prime Video.

 Casting

 In March 2023, it was announced that D.K.
 Uzoukwu, Telma Hopkins, Jay Wilkison and Norah Murphy joined the cast as series regulars alongside Cox and Wallace.